 This world map puzzle will help your child improve their knowledge of geography, and includes numbered landmarks for different countries.
 Available in 50-piece, 100-piece and 250-piece sets, the wooden pieces are hard-wearing and will still offer the whole family a challenge in years to come.

 Looking for ways to get the kids talking (about anything except Minecraft, that is!)?
 This family version of the best-selling adults' game boost vocabulary and helps them practise expressing ideas and describing their thoughts.
 A great game for all the family.

-Build your own Victorian mansion, complete with furniture (including a roll-top bath and a miniature doll's house in the nursery!), inhabitants and pets.
-Beautiful and historically accurate, this foam-baord set includes a book about life in a grand Victorian house, showing how a Victorian family lived.
+Step into your own Victorian mansion / book, complete with furniture (including a roll-top bath and a mini dolls' house!).
+Beautiful and historically accurate, this carousel book can be played with in pop-up mode but folds away to be stored like a bbok.
 A fantastically priced doll's house option that will become a firm favourite.